jlessard93/springboot-hangman/README.md

 Error notifications are also rendered when the player triggers an action which results in a server failure.

-The program should keeps the current game state persistent across server and browser re-starts.
+The program keeps the current game state persistent across server and browser re-starts.